 Companies of every size and in every industry have a lot on their plate when it comes to tax-related paperwork.
-And while it is often an arduous task, ensuring accurate submission and meeting SARS deadlines is one of the most important responsibilities they face.
+While it is often an arduous task, ensuring accurate submission and meeting SARS deadlines is one of the most important responsibilities they face.

 For example, every six months, organisations across South Africa need to submit their Interim Reconciliation.
 This includes IRP5 or IT3(a) tax certificates, EMP201 or EMP501 statements, as well as actual payments made to SARS, for the six-month period—1 March 2021 to 31 August 2021.